colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 Here the total frequency of the prefix *dip* is far greater than that of *butt*, but its "log sum" is log(1) + log(10) + log(1,000,000) + log(1) = 0 + 1 + 6 + 0 = 7, which is less than *butt*'s, which is 2 + 5 + 1 + 3 = 11.
 The contribution to this score from any single high frequency compound is subject to greatly diminishing returns, so it pays to diversify.

-The scatter plot below shows total frequency vs. this log sum metric for most of the prefixes in the dataset (including many not included in the matrix above):
+The scatter plot below shows total frequency vs. this log sum metric for most of the prefixes in the dataset (including many not present in the matrix above):

 ![png](/assets/compound_curses/prefix_collisions.png)